 Working with custom domain mappings

 Domain mappings provide the URL route to your Code Engine application or function within a project.
 With Code Engine, these mappings are automatically created, by default, whenever you deploy an application or create a function.
-However, you can map your own custom domain to a Code Engine application or function to route requests from your custom URL to your application or function from the Code Engine console or CLI.
+However, you can map your own custom domain to a Code Engine application or function.
+This option routes requests from your custom URL to your application or function.
+You can use the Code Engine console or CLI.

 A custom domain mapping must point to only one Code Engine application or function.
 However, you can configure multiple domain mappings to a single application or function.